voostindie/consul-registrator/README.md

 * Exactly one public class: the agent itself.

 The reason for these decisions is that the agent code becomes part of the classpath, and I don't want to pollute it (too much).
 An alternative approach is to perform some classpath wizardry, but I'm not a magician.
 This is easier.

+Thanks to these decisions the JAR is around 25 kB currently.
+That should be acceptable!